Cog-Creators/Red-DiscordBot/docs/getting_started.rst

         For example, ``[days=1]`` in the ``ban`` command means that the number of days of messages to be deleted will be equal to ``1`` if not specified.

-* **Frequently asked questions**

-  A buch of questions frequently asked questions by the users about the cog.